 Naturopathic (Natural) Medicine and Prostate Cancer

-The man who has received a diagnosis of prostate cancer may have many questions and treatment decisions to make.
-Conventional doctors use watchful waiting as an alternative to surgery or drugs for men who are diagnosed in the early stages of cancer and elderly men because prostate cancer is a slow-growing cancer and it can be years before symptoms become a problem.
-The doctor monitors the patient's condition for any change that may indicate the need for treatment.
+Following a diagnosis of prostate cancer, there may be many questions and treatment decisions to make.
+Conventional doctors often use watchful waiting as an alternative active treatmentespecially for men diagnosed in the early stages of the disease and elderly men.
+Prostate cancer usually is a slow-growing cancer and it can be years before symptoms become a problem.
+In watchful waiting, the doctor carefully monitors the patient's condition for any change that signals the need for treatment.

 From a naturopathic perspective, watchful waiting is a specific treatment because changes are made to the patient's diet and herbs and supplements are prescribed.
-Benefits to watchful waiting include improving overall health; providing time for the patient to evaluate options and treatments; reducing or eliminating the need for surgery, chemotherapy, or radiation; and producing minimal side effects.
-Regular digital rectal exams and PSA monitoring are conducted during watchful waiting, and if indicated, more aggressive treatment is initiated.
+Benefits to watchful waiting include:

 Because naturopathic treatment is geared to the individual needs of the patient, it is best, if possible, to have a licensed naturopathic physician or holistic MD or DO determine which naturopathic therapies are most appropriate.
 The situation is best when all physiciansholistic and allopathicwork together to develop an optimal treatment plan.